 While there’s not much you can do about the temperature or the humidity in the town you’ll be visiting, there are things you can do to help ensure that those factors don’t get to you too much.
 A big part of this means choosing the right clothing to wear when you know it’s going to be hot and sticky.

 According to Ed Hewitt, a contributor to Smarter Travel, the best thing to wear when it’s hot and humid is lightweight clothing made of breathable fabrics.
 If you were something heavy or that doesn’t allow for air movement, you’re likely to get hot and sweaty at the beginning of the day and have to stay like that until you go to bed.
 So to avoid this, wear clothes that will easily dry and help to keep you cool.
+This Thermal Waffle Knit with Animal Print is a great example of something you should wear in the summer, as it has large, flowy sleeves to keep your arms nice and breezy, whilst it is also a bright colour which should help to reflect heat rather than absorb it like dark clothing can.

 Keep The Humidity Away From Your Belongings